Flipp3rrr/mushroom-bot/README.md

 # Mushroom Bot
 Mushroom bot is a customisable bot with various picture related commands.
 You can choose to either use the link below to add this bot to your server, or host a custom version yourself.
+You can also join our [Discord server](https://discord.gg/Ejtuu2zxGH)!

 [Add this bot to your Discord server.](https://discord.com/api/oauth2/authorize?client_id=890578768849158175&permissions=2147534848&scope=bot)
 ## Features